 These rules feel very real to us - but they aren’t, in any abstract sense.
 Slave contracts aren’t legally binding documents (thank God) and in a civilised society, nobody can actually “own” anybody else.
 You’ve built up these narratives around your relationship because you both want them there.
 So, if you brush your decisions under the carpet and forget to enforce your rules time and time again, you’ll end up with no appreciable dynamic at all before you realise what’s happening.

+Maintaining all the rules you’ve set isn’t the only way to keep a Dominant/submissive dynamic healthy, of course.
+There are hundreds of little ways you can remind both yourself and your submissive of how things are.
 Like using your pet names for them in casual conversation.
 Asking them to do things for you and making it clear you’re getting a bit of a kick out of watching them follow your orders.
 Or treating them with a sort of old-fashioned chivalry when you’re out and about together (regardless, of course, of your respective genders).
 You might want to have them wear a collar or some other symbol at all times.
 You can order their food for them in restaurants, or have them use whatever title you’ve chosen whenever they speak to you when you’re alone.

 It’s important to be careful not to overstep your mark here, of course.
 Kink protocol is far from appropriate in all situations.
 Most people have headspaces in which they have no desire to act in a submissive way.
 Talk these things over with your partners before you try them, just as you would anything else.

 Abi Brown is a freelance writer and general pen-for-hire devoted to sexual deviancy, far-left politics and wearing too much jewellery.
 Find her at her website or @see_abi_write.

 Have we missed any other ways you can become a better dominant?
 Let us know by commenting below or in the Fetish.com forum.

 Or are you a submissive looking for tips?
 Check out our article here.